Shopping in St. Maarten and St. Martin

 arguably the largest concentration of jewelers in the Caribbean --

-over two dozen.
-Deals are great because of volume; quality is generally
+dozens!
+Deals are great because of volume; quality is

 - The Boardwalk / Great Bay Promenade in Philipsburg may be the most popular place

 to stroll and relax.
 On the beach next to Front Street, it's loaded with

 restaurants and some shops and gives you a quick respite from Front Street shopping.
 Most

 popular restaurant: Taloula Mango's / Blue Bitch Bar, which usually has entertainment in